HPInc/ml-git/docs/first_project.md

 ```

 That command will walk through the internal ML-Git directories (index & local repository) and will check the integrity of all blobs under its management.
-It will fix and return the list of blobs that are corrupted or missed.
+It will fix and return the list of blobs that are corrupted or missing.

 **Checking data integrity:**